Work is underway to transform Dyrham Park's formal gardens into a vibrant 21st-century garden with flavours of the past.

 The project is inspired by some key historical documents, including Johannes Kip’s 1712 engraving of Dyrham Park.
 Kip, a 17th-century artist, was noted for his illustrations of birds eye perspectives of the country houses and estates of the time.

 The garden project also draws on modern day examples from sites such as the gardens at Versailles in France and at Het Loo in the Netherlands, which the garden team visited while the re-roofing project was underway.
 This project will be no ordinary restoration, but a reimagination and reflection of the spirit of this place.

 As the work evolves, visitors will find themselves travelling through a series of garden areas, each one reflecting its own character and mood.
 The garden will have greater access for all, to deliver an all year round lure thanks to seasonal planting.
 See the tulips in Spring, the stunning autumn colour in September and exquisite smelling plants in the winter.

-“Some of our more regular visitors will have favourite parts of the gardens they will hope to see kept or protected from change,” said Senior Gardener Sarah Jones.
+“Some of our more regular visitors will have favourite parts of the gardens they will hope to see kept or protected from change,” said Gardener Tim Jones.
 “For example, the many tulips we have planted here - which make for a fantastic display later in the year.”

 Five year project

 Dyrham Park’s gardeners have been working closely with garden designers and archaeologists to draw up plans for the new garden - sympathetic towards the history of the house and gardens.

 The gardening team first “broke earth” in October 2015, cutting some new trenches in The Avenue - which made for quite a view from the rooftop walkway (now closed).
 A team of around 60 gardening volunteers is now working on the five-year plan.
 Propagation is ongoing and thousands of tulips are now planted each year in to the avenue beds and the orchard.